Subscribe to receive our Floor Reports covering all the action on the Texas House and Senate floor!

 No significant fiscal implication to the State is anticipated.

 Texas Action does not make any recommendation on SB 2 as it does not impact our liberty principles.
-The provision requiring the president and vice president of the board of directors to live in Texas is certainly very sensible, even if not necessarily connected to a liberty principle.
+The provision requiring members of the ERCOT governing board be residents of Texas is certainly very sensible, even if not necessarily connected to a liberty principle.